Exchange of financial information

 The goal of the Common Reporting Standard is to establish the exchange of information between the participating countries and thus ensure the tax compliance of persons who are resident for tax purposes in CRS countries and own assets abroad.
 At the beginning of 2016, more than 50 countries were signatories as so-called early adopters.
 Now, over 100 countries take part in the international exchange of information.

-The reportable data are submitted annually by UniCredit Bank Austria to the Federal Ministry of Finance (BMF), which then handles the data exchange with the participating countries.
+The reportable data are transmitted annually to the Federal Ministry of Finance (BMF), which subsequently conducts the exchange of information with the participating countries.

 The reportable data include: